-We coordinate benefits when you have duplicate coverage.
+We may coordinate benefits when you have coverage with more than one health coverage.

-Duplicate Coverage - Duplicate coverage exists when you are covered by this coverage and also covered by another group or group-type health or dental insurance or health or dental care benefits coverage or blanket coverage, or where permitted by law, an individual insurance policy.
+Duplicate Coverage - Duplicate coverage is the term used to describe when you are covered by this coverage and also covered by another:

+- Group or group-type health insurance;

+- Health benefits coverage; or

+- Blanket coverage.

 The total benefits received by you, or on your behalf, from all coverage's combined for any claim for Covered Services will not exceed 100 percent of the total covered charges.

-Allowable Expense is a health care expense, including deductibles, coinsurance and copayments, that is covered at least in part by any plan covering the member.
+Allowable Expense is a health care expense, including Deductibles, Coinsurance and Copayments, that is covered at least in part by any plan covering you.
 When a plan provides benefits in the form of services, the reasonable cash value of each service will be considered an allowable expense and a benefit paid.
-An expense that is not covered by any plan covering the member is not an allowable expense.
-In addition, any expense that a provider by law or in accordance with a contractual agreement is prohibited from charging the member is not an allowable expense.
+An expense that is not covered by any plan covering you is not an allowable expense.
+In addition, any expense that a Provider by law or in accordance with a contractual agreement is prohibited from charging you is not an allowable expense.

-The following are not allowable expense:
+The following are not Allowable Expense:

 - 1. The difference between the cost of a semi-private hospital room and a private hospital room, unless one of the plans provides coverage for private hospital room expenses. - 2.
-If the member is covered by two plans that calculate benefits or services on the basis of a reasonable and customary amount or relative value schedule reimbursement method or some other similar reimbursement method, any amount in excess of the higher of the reasonable and customary amounts. - 3.
-If the member is covered by two plans that provide benefits or services on the basis of negotiated rates or fees, an amount in excess of the highest of the negotiated rates.

-- 4. If the member is covered by one plan that calculates its benefits or services on the basis of usual and customary fees or relative value schedule reimbursement methodology or other similar reimbursement methodology and another plan that provides its benefits or services on the basis of negotiated fees, the primary plan's payment arrangement shall be the allowable expense for all plans.
-However, if the provider has contracted with the secondary plan to provide the benefit or service for a specific negotiated fee or payment amount that is different than the primary plan's payment arrangement and if the provider's contract permits, the negotiated fee or payment shall be the allowable expense used by the secondary plan to determine its benefits. - 5.
-The amount of any benefit reduction by the primary plan because the member failed to comply with the Plan provisions is not an allowable expense.
-Examples of these types of plan provisions include second surgical opinions, precertification of admissions, and preferred provider arrangements. - 4.
-If the member advises Anthem that all plans covering the member are high deductible health plans as defined by Section 223 of the Internal Revenue Code, and the member intends to contribute to a health savings account established in accordance with Section 223 of the Internal Revenue Code, any amount that is subject to the primary high deductible health plan's deductible.
+If you are covered by two plans that calculate benefits or services on the basis of a reasonable and customary amount or relative value schedule reimbursement method or some other similar reimbursement method, any amount in excess of the higher of the reasonable and customary amounts. - 3.
+If you are covered by two plans that provide benefits or services on the basis of negotiated rates or fees, an amount in excess of the highest of the negotiated rates. - 4.
+If you are covered by one plan that calculates its benefits or services on the basis of usual and customary fees or relative value schedule reimbursement methodology or other similar reimbursement methodology and another plan that provides its benefits or services on the basis of negotiated fees, the primary plan's payment arrangement shall be the Allowable expense for all plans.
+However, if the Provider has contracted with the Secondary plan to provide the benefit or service for a specific negotiated fee or payment amount that is different than the primary plan's payment arrangement and if the Provider's contract permits, the negotiated fee or payment shall be the Allowable expense used by the secondary plan to determine its benefits. - 5.
+The amount of any benefit reduction by the primary plan because you failed to comply with the Plan provisions is not an allowable expense.
+Examples of these types of plan provisions include second surgical opinions, preauthorization of admissions, and preferred provider arrangements. - 6.
+If you advise us that all plans covering you are high deductible health plans as defined by Section 223 of the Internal Revenue Code, and you intend to contribute to a health savings account established in accordance with Section 223 of the Internal Revenue Code, any amount that is subject to the primary high deductible health plan's deductible.